Comparing the Growing List of FinTech Debit Cards

 Biggest perk: Stock-Back rewards

-Next up is another investment app who’s come out swinging in the debit card game.
+Next up is another investment app that’s come out swinging in the debit card game.
 Like Acorns, Stash allows users to start investing with as little as $5.
 Now they’re also offering customers a new way to build their portfolios by adding a clever perk to their Stash debit cards.

-This week, Stash announced Stock-Back for its debit card product.
+Last year Stash announced Stock-Back for its debit card product.
 Now users will be able to earn fractional shares of stock in the companies they shop at using their Stash debit cards.
 In fact the company says cardholders will be able to earn Stock-Back at any store in the United States.
 Obviously not every shop in the country is publicly traded, so Stash says it will instead issue users a stake in “Stash-approved ETFs” when a corresponding public stock is not available.

 According to MarketWatch, the amount of Stock-Back shoppers will earn will depend on the retailer.
 For example they note that Netflix and Spotify will offer 5% on purchases, while Dunkin’ Donuts and Starbucks purchases will net users 2% back.
 As for everything else, cardholders will either get 0.125% back by default or 0.25% if users enable a direct deposit to their Stash account.